The winners of the 2018 Excellence in Course Design Award are:

 Excellence in Course Design Award

-The annual Excellence in Course Design Award acknowledges the achievements of graduate students in the area of course design.
-It offers graduate students formal recognition of their accomplishments in learning about teaching and applying this learning in the classroom during the period of their doctoral studies.
+The annual Excellence in Course Design Award acknowledges the achievements of University of Chicago graduate students in the area of course design.
+It offers graduate students formal recognition of their pedagogical development and reflection on student-centered and inclusive teaching during the period of their doctoral studies.
 All graduate students who have taught a course of their own design, at University of Chicago or elsewhere, are eligible to apply.
-Awardees are recognized on our website and invited to participate in panels and poster sessions on course design for their peers.
+Winners are recognized on our website and their syllabi are made available to other UChicago graduate students in our online materials bank and used as examples in workshops on course design.

-The Excellence in Course Design Award aims to heighten awareness of some of the key components of successful college teaching:
+The Excellence in Course Design Award aims to heighten awareness of some of the key components of student-centered and inclusive teaching:

 Nomination Procedures and Application Deadline

-Candidates for the Award nominate themselves by submitting a dossier of course documents (described in detail below) via an online portal.
-The online application is available each year on the first day of Spring Quarter and has a deadline of 5 pm on the last day of Spring Quarter - June 9th 2018.
+Candidates for the Award nominate themselves by submitting a dossier of course documents (described in detail below) via an online submission form.
+The online application is available each year at the beginning of Spring Quarter.
+The deadline for submissions for 2019 Excellence in Course Design Award is Friday, July 5, 2019.

 Requirements for Nominees

-- You are a graduate student at the University of Chicago
+You are a current graduate student at the University of Chicago.

-- You have been the instructor of record for a course of your own design, at UChicago or at another college or university.
+You have been the instructor of record for a course of your own design, at UChicago or at another college or university.
 If the course is one in which there is a common syllabus (e.g. UChicago Core), any changes introduced by the candidate should be graphically noted and explained in footnotes.
-Furthermore, the case for how such revisions affected learning in the course should be addressed in the Short Essay portion of the application (see below).
+Furthermore, the case for how such revisions affected learning in the course should be addressed in the Reflective Essay (see below).

 From educational research we know that good teaching produces tangible evidence that is measurable not only by students in the course, but by the instructor themselves and other institutional observers.
-Accordingly, we require graduate student candidates for the Excellence in Course Design Award to submit a dossier of course documents demonstrating their teaching practices.
-Please submit these documents in the following order, preceded by a Title Page and Table of Contents, and as one single PDF.
+Accordingly, we require graduate student candidates for the Excellence in Course Design Award to submit a dossier of evidence supporting the effectiveness of their course design.
+Please submit these documents in PDF and upload to the online application in the requisite places.

-A 500-1,000 word essay reflecting on the extent to which the course achieved the student learning objectives articulated in the syllabus.
+A 1,000-1,500 word essay (approx. 2-3 pages single-spaced) reflecting on the extent to which the course achieved the student learning objectives articulated in the syllabus.
 It should be an argument-driven essay that explicitly connects the work produced by students in the course to the learning goals articulated in the syllabus, using at least one graded assignment as a specific example.
 In other words, did the sequence of course assignments produce tangible evidence that students had mastered the intended learning outcomes?
 Be sure to mention both successes and challenges you encountered while teaching the course.
 Are there things you would do differently?

 Please include any feedback you may have on the class from an outside observer.
-This can be a letter, report, or other document from a peer, teaching mentor, or CCT teaching consultant or staff member (e.g. MCR or ITC report).
-You may also submit any document that represents feedback you have solicited from your students (e.g. your own mid-course review, responses from a minute-paper).
-In this case, please note in your essay the changes you made as a result of that feedback.
+This can be a letter, report, or other document from a peer, faculty member, or CCT teaching consultant or staff member (e.g. MCR or ITC report).
+You may also submit any documents that represents feedback you have solicited from your students (e.g. your own mid-course review, responses from a minute-paper).
+Please be sure to note in your Reflective Essay any changes you made as a result of this feedback.

 Review Process and Feedback